Scheduled MonumentsEnglandBattle Abbey

 What is Battle Abbey?

-Battle Abbey is a Benedictine monastery founded in 1066 by William the Conqueror on the site of the Battle of Hastings in East Sussex.
+Battle Abbey is a Benedictine monastery founded in 1066 by William the Conqueror in commemoration of his victory at the Battle of Hastings, with the high altar positioned traditionally where Harold Godwinson fell.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013226.

 Who is responsible for protecting Battle Abbey?